-IRIDA provides a fully featured system for the storage, management, sharing, and analysis of sequencing data and its associated metadata Sequence data can be imported directly form Illumina MiSeq Sequencers into IRIDA’s data storage and management system.
+IRIDA provides a fully featured system for the storage, management, sharing, and analysis of sequencing data and its associated metadata Sequence data can be imported directly from Illumina MiSeq and NextSeq instruments.
+Sequencers into IRIDA’s data storage and management system.
 The sequence data is organized into projects and access to the data can can be shared with project collaborators.
 Data can also be shared with other IRIDA instances across the internet.
-Data can be analyzed directly with IRIDA, exported to file or to the Galaxy workflow system.
+Data can be analyzed directly with IRIDA, exported to file or to a companion Galaxy workflow system.
 Read on for more detail on IRIDA’s sequence data management.

 Sequencing Data Management

 The core of the IRIDA platform is a file storage and management system for next generation sequencing data.
 IRIDA gives public health institutions an accessible and sophisticated platform to collect, share, manage, and analyze sequencing data and metadata while shielding users from the difficulties of manual data storage and processing workflows.
 Data stored within the system is grouped by “Projects”.
 Each project contains a collection of sequencing data and metadata which can be independently shared, managed, and analyzed.
 This enables curators of surveillance and research data to properly isolate and manage their projects independently without being stuck in a “one size fits all” approach.

 Within each project IRIDA stores a collection of “Samples”.
 Each of these samples contains sequence file data, and the associated contextual information (or metadata).
 This project-sample-sequence file structure is inspired by the INSDC in order to be compatible with other tools in the genomic epidemiology world and comparative genomics research, and to simplify the deposition of sequence data to the public archives.